Part 1 | Part 2 | Part 3 | Part 4 | Examples

 The Belgian lesbian-vampire film Daughters of Darkness (1971, Belg.) (aka La Rouge Aux Levres, Blood on the Lips) was a highly-stylized, erotic, art-house work by director Henry Kumel and based upon Camilla as well.
 It starred Delphine Seyrig as the mysterious and beautiful, sultry and elegant Hungarian Countess Elizabeth Bathory, who was accompanied by her sensual, lesbian Dutch-bob-haired secretary Ilona Harxzy (Andrea Rau).
 The Countess was intent on seducing a newlywed bride named Valerie (Danielle Oiumet) and vampirizing her, while the newlywed groom Stefan (John Karlen) was being sexually tempted by Ilona.
 Even more explicit was the soft-core and bloody Vampyres (1974, UK) (aka Vampyres: Daughters of Darkness, or Daughters of Dracula) - this film's tagline clearly explained its ultimate appeal: "They shared the pleasures of the flesh, and the horrors of the grave!", capitalizing on the parallel connection between vampirism and sex, and eroticism and gore.
 Spanish director José Ramón Larraz's film told about a pair of gorgeous lesbian-bisexual, blood-lusting vampires, brunette Fran (nude model Marianne Morris) and blonde Miriam (ex-Playboy Miss May 1973 centerfold Anulka Dziubinska), who took unsuspecting passers-by on a foggy country road to their gothic castle at night, where they were fed, offered carnal sex, and then they killed their victims with knives in order to suck their blood.

+Revisionist variations of the vampire character have been striking and dramatic (see later more detailed descriptions in this article).
 In the 80s, the most talked-about vampire film was director Tony Scott's artsy The Hunger (1983) - the modern, visually-striking, "new-wave" sci-fi/horror film starred seductive Catherine Deneuve and Susan Sarandon in soft-focus lesbian encounters.
+A wide variety of vampire tales were put on celluloid in the eighties and afterward, usually with more overtly sexual overtones and bloody violence.
+There have been:

 Britain's Hammer Studios: The Frankenstein Cycle